-If you’re considering growing your family through surrogacy, you may have started your research on finding a surrogacy agency, and you’re starting to compare agency costs, programs and offerings.
+If you’re considering growing your family through surrogacy, you may have started searching for a surrogacy agency, starting to compare agency costs, programs, locations, and offerings.

-Whether you’re thinking about surrogacy to start a family, or you’re considering a sibling surrogacy journey (more on that below!), there are a few questions questions that you can ask yourself that can influence if you are ready to become a parent through surrogacy can be:
+Motivations for surrogacy vary.
+Maybe you’re thinking about surrogacy to start a family, or you’re considering a sibling surrogacy journey (more on that below!).
+Whatever your personal motivation, there are a few questions to ask yourself that can influence if you are ready to become a parent through surrogacy:

 “Am I emotionally ready to begin surrogacy?”